thinkingmachines/ontrack/README.md

 ```

 ### Contact ###

-Direct all comments and questions to `hello@thinkingmachin.es`.
+This is a work in progress.
+Please send comments and questions to `hello@thinkingmachin.es`.